ViliusSutkus89/tmpfile-Android/README.md

 Bionic's *tmpfile*, just like glibc's *tmpfile*, attempts to create temporary files in */tmp*.
 This is problematic, because */tmp* does not exist on Android and cannot be created by non-root users.
 Lack of */tmp* results in failure of *tmpfile* function.

+Bionic's *tmpfile* interprets the word "may" as "may or may not" and does not print any error messages to *stdout* alerting the user that such an error occurred.

 Numerous libraries rely on said function.
 None of them can be used on Android successfully.
 Porting such libraries would require either: